 Dallas, Texas DUI/DWI Victim’s Attorney

-The attorneys at The Queenan Law Firm represent injured drunk driving victims in Dallas.
+A Dallas personal injury lawyer at The Queenan Law Firm represent injured drunk driving victims in Dallas.
 Talking to an attorney about your case can help you explore your choices for seeking compensation, including whether to go through insurance or the court system.
 While insurance may be able to cover some injures, you may miss areas of compensation if you do not take your case to court.
 To schedule a free consultation for your case, talk to our Dallas car accident attorneys today at (817) 476-1797.